Find synonyms Find exact match

 Prochlorperazine and chlorpromazine — Prochlorperazine 5 to 10 mg orally, intravenously, or intramuscularly every six hours or 25 mg per rectum twice per day, as needed, appears to benefit some patients .
 Safety information is limited: although case reports of malformations in exposed infants have been published, larger series have not reported an increased risk of birth defects.
 Results from animal studies vary depending on the animal exposed .

 Metoclopramide — Metoclopramide 10 mg orally, intravenously, or intramuscularly (ideally 30 minutes prior to meal and at bedtime) every six to 8 hours is commonly prescribed for nausea and vomiting related to pregnancy .
-In the only randomized trial evaluating this drug in women with hyperemesis, metoclopramide 10 mg was as effective as promethazine 25 mg .
+In randomized trials evaluating this drug in women with hyperemesis, metoclopramide 10 mg was as effective as promethazine 25 mg and ondansetron 4 mg .

 A study of intravenous metoclopramide (1.2 to 1.8 mg/hour intravenously) plus diphenhydramine (50 mg every six hours) reported vomiting improved in 36 percent of patients and was more effective than the combination of droperidol (0.5 to 1 mg/hour) plus diphenhydramine, which had been used in previous patient cohorts.
 In another series, combination therapy with metoclopramide and pyridoxine was superior to monotherapy with either prochlorperazine or promethazine in decreasing the number of vomiting episodes .